Steve,

 Numbers 1 and 4 are by far the most important.
 You asked, Excited, so I listed the four most common pitfalls.
 By the way, these four points are exactly what we cover in our “Strategies for Success” seminar which by the way would be a superb industry overview for you BEFORE you buy any carpet cleaning business.

-There ARE good carpet cleaning companies out there that can cut years off of your learning and growth curve.
+There ARE a few good carpet cleaning companies for sale out there that can cut years off of your learning, growth AND ‘pain’ curve.
 I know.
-Almost twenty years ago I sold one!
+Many years ago I sold one!
 BUT speaking frankly, Excited, too many carpet cleaning companies that are for sale aren’t really “businesses”.
 They are a “job for the owner” and not a very good job at that!
 And who wants to “buy a job”?
-Come to Strategies!
+Come to SFS Training and discover the many options you have!

 Steve